muratk3n/thirdwave/en/README.md

 ---

 Cold War is not a bad idea.
 Better than a hot war, right?
-One think is for sure I dont want these c@\#ksuckers at my door, or anyone else's, peddling influence.
+One thing is for sure I dont want these c@\#ksuckers at my door, or anyone else's, peddling influence.